RuzannaAleksanyan/sorting_algorithms/README.md

 Insertion Sort is a simple sorting algorithm that builds the final sorted array one item at a time.
 It is based on the idea of dividing the input array into two subarrays: a sorted region and an unsorted region.
 The algorithm iterates through the unsorted region, taking one element at a time and placing it in its correct position within the sorted region.
 This process continues until the entire array is sorted.
 ## Radix
 Radix Sort is a non-comparative sorting algorithm that sorts elements by their individual digits or characters.
 It is particularly efficient for sorting integers  with fixed-length representations.
+## Counting
+Counting Sort is a sorting algorithm that works well for integers when the range of values is relatively small.
+It is a non-comparative sorting algorithm that uses a frequency-counting approach to sort elements efficiently.
 ## How_to_Use
 - Clone this repository or download the individual header files.
 - Include the desired sorting algorithm header in your C++ code.